Complete control of the Mac with a single button for people with impaired physical and motor skills.

 Send a message to all attendees

-Send an iMessage to the attendees from the contextual menu.
+Send an iMessage to the attendees right from the contextual menu.

 Scroll smoothly through your calendar in month and week views.
 As you scroll, months and weeks follow your gesture so you can focus on specific periods of time, like the last two weeks of one month and the first two weeks of the next.

-Automatic Mobile Device Management enrolment of organisation-owned devices
+Automatic Mobile Device Management enrollment of organization-owned devices

-It’s easier to configure and manage Mac systems by automatically enrolling your Mac into your organisation’s Mobile Device Management (MDM) system during setup.
+It’s easier to configure and manage Mac systems by automatically enrolling your Mac into your organization’s Mobile Device Management (MDM) system during setup.

 FileVault recovery key, key rotation, key escrow management